 However, as more Paleo-friendly products hit the shelves, you may see some milk chocolate labeled Paleo made with coconut or nut milk instead.

-Milk chocolate also tends to have higher sugar content, and since Paleo diets avoid high carb or high glycemic index foods, you should be aware of how much you are consuming.
+Milk chocolate also tends to have higher sugar content, and since Paleo diets avoid high carb intake or high glycemic index foods, you should be aware of how much you are consuming.

-Generally speaking, the darker the chocolate, the better on Paleo, because darker chocolates tend to have a higher cacao percentage, less sugar, and do not use milk products.
+Generally speaking, the darker the chocolate, the better on Paleo, because darker chocolates tend to have a higher cacao content, less sugar, and do not use milk products.
 However, don’t assume your dark chocolate is low carb or uses Paleo-friendly ingredients.